openedx/edx-documentation/en_us/data/source/start/index.rst

 In addition to the edX data package, edX makes available data through the research data exchange (RDX).
-The research data exchange is a mutual data exchange among edX partners; only those edX partners whochoose to participate in RDX contribute data to the program, and only researchers at those institutions can request data from the program.
+The research data exchange is a mutual data exchange among edX partners; only those edX partners who choose to participate in RDX contribute data to the program, and only researchers at those institutions can request data from the program.

 Researchers at participating partner institutions must propose, and be approved for, a specific educational research project to receive RDX data.
 For more